tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_6.md

 "Go, Reine!"
 My voice is a command.
 "Get to safety, for our child."

-Reine's eyes are a whirlpool of emotions – fear, love, determination.
-She nods, gripping the detonator tightly.
+Reine pulls me close, her eyes a storm of emotions – fear, love, determination.
+For a fleeting moment, the world around us fades, the gunfire and chaos mere echoes against the closeness of our bond.
+Her lips meet mine in a intimate kiss.

 "I'll wait for you.
 Be there," she says, the promise in her voice an unbreakable vow.

 I give her one final nod and then turn to face the oncoming cultists.
 With this newfound resolve, I rise, my weapon in hand, my movements fueled by a desire to see my child, to hold Reine in my arms again.